MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/use-managed-identities-with-scom-mi.md

 There are two types of managed identities:

-- A **System-assigned managed identity** is enabled directly on an Azure service instance.
+- **System-assigned managed identity**: Enabled directly on an Azure service instance.
 The lifecycle of a system-assigned identity is unique to the Azure service instance that it's enabled on.

-- A **User-assigned managed identity** is created as a standalone Azure resource.
+- **User-assigned managed identity** - Created as a standalone Azure resource.
 The identity can be assigned to one or more Azure service instances and is managed separately from the lifecycles of those instances.

 For more information on Managed identity types, see [How do managed identities for Azure resources work?](/azure/active-directory/managed-identities-azure-resources/overview#managed-identity-types).